Nate5524/CarcassonneDB/README.md

     * if slow - store tiles by expansion in a more easily sortable way, implement more efficient search (pre-bucketed)
     * stacking not operands is currently broken
     * implement a display cap per page of search results to save on load time
-    * implement sorting of results in different ways
     * implement a goods search & add it to the syntax page
     * implement expansion search & add it to the syntax page
     * implement printings search & add it to the syntax page
+    * implement a numFeatures search & add it to the syntax page
-    * different ways of ordering the results based on input (expansion, id, number in play)
+    * different ways of ordering the results based on another parameter (expansion, id, number in play)
 * New data
     * tile quantity (mandatory)
     * decorative elements on currently "stacked" tiles